zubinchopra/portaldocs/portal-sdk/generated/top-extensions-debugging.md

 1. Navigate to the Portal where your extension is hosted or side loaded.
 1. Press F12 in the browser and select the console tab.
 1. Set the current frame dropdown to that of your extension.
-If the frame dropdown is not obvious, for example, if the extension is running in a web worker, select one of the values in the dropdown and run `MsPortalFx.getEnvironmentValue("<extensionName>")` to determine the context.
+If it's not obvious, for example, if the extension is running in a web worker, select one of the values in the dropdown and run MsPortalFx.getEnvironmentValue("`<extensionName>`") to determine the context.
 1. In the console type `fx.environment.version` and click enter to see the version of the extension on the client, as in the following image.

     ![alt-text](../media/portalfx-debugging/select-extension-iframe.png "Select extension iframe")